nothandosibanyoni/alx-low_level_programming/0x0C-more_malloc_free/README.md

-this is a readme file for
+These are the the answers for 0x0C-more_malloc_free This is a readme file
-0x0C-more_malloc_free